aleksandar-djukic/R-course-tasks/README.md

 -> The repository will containg project from week II and week IV

--> Week II project consists of 3 tasks 3 R scripts.
-Screenshots of tasks and dataset (specdata) are provided.
+-> Week II project consists of 3 tasks/ R scripts.
+Project description (week-II-assignment) and dataset (specdata) are provided.

+-> Week IV project consists of 3 tasks/ R scripts.